-For the years ended 31 December 2018 and 2017, the cost of services of the Group amounted to approximately HK\$504.6 million and HK\$418.8 million respectively, representing approximately 95.2% and 93.5% of the Group's revenue for the corresponding years.
+For the years ended 31 December 2019 and 2018, the cost of services of the Group amounted to approximately HK\$556.7 million and HK\$504.6 million respectively, representing approximately 96.0% and 95.2% of the Group's revenue for the corresponding years.
 Our cost of services mainly consists of direct labour costs, vehicle expenses, consumables, and direct overheads.
-The cost of services increased in proportion to the Group's revenue during the Reporting Period as the Group commenced several contracts which have lower gross profit margins as compared to other contracts.
+The cost of services increased was mainly caused by the higher direct labour costs and higher insurance expenses.
+The direct labour cost for the year ended 31 December 2019 increased by approximately 10.3% as compared to the same period of 2018 due to inflation of wages.
+During the year ended 31 December 2019, insurance expenses increased significantly by approximately HK\$8.2 million as compared to the corresponding period in 2018.